matthieugomez/StringDistances.jl/README.md

 ```

 #### compare
-The higher level function `compare` returns *a similarity score* between two strings, based on the inverse of the distance between two strings.
+The higher level function `compare` returns *a similarity score* between two strings.
 The similarity score is always between 0 and 1.
 A value of 0 being completely different and a value of 1 being completely similar.
 ```julia
 using StringDistances
 compare(Hamming(), "martha", "marhta")